nchlswhttkr/terrarium/README.md

 # terrarium

-A little Terraria server on demand.
+A little on-demand Terraria server.
+It runs on AWS Fargate and accepts connection from my [Tailscale](https://tailscale.com/) tailnet.

 ```sh
 # Deploy infra